AbhiramReddyD/The-Selenium-Project/README.md

 * <a href="https://matrixread.com/how-i-made-5-selenium-bots/">How I made 5 Selenium Bots</a>
 * <a href="https://matrixread.com/collecting-fake-profiles-on-linkedin/">Collecting Fake Profiles on LinkedIn</a>

-⚡Visit My Blog at [matrixread.com](https://matrixread.com/)
+Visit My Blog⚡ at [matrixread.com](https://matrixread.com/)

-⭐If you like this Project Drop a '🌟'
+If you like this Project Drop a '🌟'

 © MIT LICENSE